In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s terms are repression and suppression.

 Freud believed that even though the memories couldn’t be accessed consciously, they would still have influence subconsciously in other ways.

-Wikipedia has a page devoted to “motivated forgetting.”
+Wikipedia has a page devoted to the concept of motivated forgetting.
 During World War I, memory repression was a regularly prescribed treatment for soldiers who’d been through highly traumatic experiences.

-One study described in a Scientific American article described a research study in which some of the subjects were asked to actively suppress memories of word pairings they had rehearsed.
+A Scientific American article described a study in which some of the subjects were asked to actively suppress memories of word pairings they had rehearsed.
 MRI scans showed activation in the prefrontal cortex, the area of the brain responsible for executive functioning.
 Later, the subjects who were asked to suppress had lower word recall than subjects who were asked to recall the word pairs while in the MRI scanner.

-The legitimacy of repression, in the sense proposed by Freud, is not universally recognized by psychologists.
+Repression, in the sense proposed by Freud, is not universally recognized as legitimate by psychologists.
 There may be other mechanisms that come into play, such as the “normal” forgetting that all of us experience at times.
-The question of repression is particularly contentious when it comes to the idea of being able to recall memories that were repressed earlier in life and completely forgotten.
+The question of repression is particularly contentious when it comes to recall of memories that were repressed earlier in life and completely forgotten.

-It’s possible that false memories may arise during therapy, and there is no clear way to distinguish these from actual repressed memories.
+False memories may arise during therapy, and there’s no clear way to distinguish these from actual repressed memories.
 It’s considered rare that childhood incidents that were entirely forgotten would be remembered later in life, and the majority of people who have experienced childhood abuse remember either part or all of the abuse.

-Sometimes therapy is done with the aim of recovering repressed memories.
+Sometimes therapy is done to try to recover repressed memories.
 This is controversial because of the risk of eliciting false pseudo-memories, and recovered-memory therapy is not accepted as a mainstream practice in the fields of psychology or psychiatry.
 Techniques used may include hypnosis, age regression, guided visualization, or the use of “truth serum” drugs like barbiturates.
 It’s important to differentiate this from legitimate trauma therapy that works on processing memories.